 In Thailand, the domestic political situation remains unchanged after the military coup in 2014.
 It is characterized by the antagonism between two groups, the so called “Red Shirts” (followers of former prime minister Thaksin Shinawartra from the poorer rural areas in the East and North-East) and the so called “Yellow Shirts” (predominantly middle and upper class in Bangkok and central Thailand).
 A national reconciliation with Muslim separatists in the South is still outstanding.
 In October 2016, King Bhumibol Adulyadej (Rama IX.), who was respected by all political groups, died after 70 years in power; successor is his son Vajiralongkorn.

 In the constitutional monarchy Cambodia the first free elections took place in 1993 after the Khmer Rouge Regime and the civil war.
-The Khmer Rouge finally lay down their weapons in 1998.
-A Tribunal by the United Nations and Cambodia investigates crimes committed.
-It is supported financially by Austria as well as through the placement of a reserve judge.
-The rehabilitation and coping process concerning the past are especially difficult.
-Internal political tensions exist between the opposition and long-term Prime Minister Hun Sen over election fraud accusations.
+The Khmer Rouge finally has laid down their weapons in 1998.
+A Tribunal by the United Nations and Cambodia (supported by Austria) investigates crimes committed in the past.Acknowledging and dealing with the past is a difficult process to cope with.
+Internal political tensions prevail between the opposition and the long-term Prime Minister HunSen.